 In 2000, along with my daughter Kelly, I self-published the book Love Her As She Is: Lessons from a Daughter Stolen by Addictions.
 It was featured in a CBC television documentary and is recommended as a valuable resource for all parents and mental health professionals.
 Our story, and the 14 ways to love unconditionally with clear boundaries, give testament […]

 The Oxford dictionary’s definition of value is The regard that something is held to deserve; the importance, worth, or usefulness of something.
-While I provide a list of values in this article, only you can decide what it is that is important in your life; what you find useful and deserving.
-Although intellectually I know […]
+While I provide a list of values in this article, only you can decide what is important in your life; what you find useful and deserving.
+Although intellectually I know it is important […]

 I was blown away when I attended a pricey, Rah!
 Rah! event led by well-known motivational speaker, Tony Robbins.
 I had long admired his books including, Unlimited Power:The New Science of Personal Achievement.
 I imagined the experience might deepen my work in strengthening emotional resilience.
 And after all, Oprah Winfrey had attended one of his seminars so […]